Zero Emission Fleet Transition

 Greener Transit.
 Brighter Future.

-Every time you ride the bus, you’re making our community a better place by choosing a lower emissions alternative to driving your own car.
+Every time you ride transit instead of driving a car, you are making the planet greener.
 At Community Transit, we’ve prioritized sustainability and we’re going one step further to preserve our beautiful environment in Snohomish County: We are targeting a transition to a fully zero emissions fleet by 2044.
 This shift from diesel-powered to zero emissions buses represents the agency's most substantial investment to date.

 Getting there